Firefighter

 Thanks

-Asked by Rescue over 10 years ago
+Asked by Rescue about 11 years ago

 First off you feel the door for heat and before we enter we make sure that we are ready to begin our attack.
 Windows are broken from the bottom corner so that the glass does not fall on you if possible.
 Backdraft occurs when the building has a tight seal,]which is common with new construction these days looking at energy conservation.
 With that said rapid entrance of fresh air with a fire that has been smoldering can create a backdraft.
 I should clarify there is a difference between flashover and backdraft.